tomuench/icwe2024_tutorial/session2/readme.md

 ## Self Reflection Questions
-1. How does the Shadow DOM enhance the encapsulation and modularity of Web Components?
+1. How much boilerplate code we have?
 2. What are the different lifecycle hooks available in Web Components, and what are their purposes?
 3. How do observed attributes and the attributeChangedCallback method work together to handle changes in component properties?
 4. What are the steps involved in creating and using a custom web component in a TypeScript project?